 The best flour to use is what here in France is called ‘Type 55’

 Italian type 0

-To make the pizza dough I use the bread machine, it is very convenient and it always comes out perfect.
+To make the pizza dough I use the bread machine Kenwood and this is my affiliate link, it is very convenient and it always comes out perfect.

 If you don’t have the bread machine, see post: How to make the Pizza dough without a bread machine.

 450 gr of flour (Type 55, All purpose, Plain, Type 0)